rmn20/Hidden-palace/res/readme.txt

 You can freely use textures in this directory (except textures from IKBASE, they are almost 21 year old but author was against commercial use, and textures from soviettextures.com, because they are not licensed properly, so you should contact the author first)
 MitaMAN and Rorshach require to give a credit when you use their textures

-/audio/1.xm are licensed under /licenses/floorboards mit.txt
-Other files in directory /audio/ can be used freely
+/audio/1.xm by Moonisland are licensed under /licenses/CC-BY-4.txt Other files in directory /audio/ can be used freely